SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 **Configure Container Group:**

 1. **Create a unique name for your Container group**
-2. **Pick the Image Source:** In our case we are using a public Salad registry.
+2. **Pick the Image Source:** In our case we are using a public SaladCloud registry.
 Click Edit next to Image source.
    Under image name paste the image path: saladtechnologies/openvoice-api:1.0.0 If you are using your custom solution, specify your image location.

 ![](https://files.readme.io/e934a91-Screenshot_2024-03-17_200414.png)